-Eligible employers who have successfully created SHOP Exchange accounts must provide the HealthSource RI SHOP with certain coverage determinations prior to HealthSource RI notifying employees of such coverage.
+Eligible employers who have successfully created SHOP Exchange accounts must provide HealthSource RI for Employers with certain coverage determinations prior to HealthSource RI for Employers notifying employees of such coverage.
 Employers must choose either the Single Plan option or the Full Employee Choice option.

-Single Plan Option: The employer selects one health plan and that is the only plan eligible employees and their dependents may enroll in.
+Single Plan Option: The employer selects one health plan and that is the only plan eligible employees, and their dependents may enroll in.